llsc-supercloud/supercloud-docs-mkdocs/docs/using-the-system/submitting-jobs/submitting-jobs.md

 LLMapReduce can work with any programs and we have a couple of examples for Java, Matlab, Julia, and Python.
-By default, it cleans up the temporary directory, .MAPRED.PID.
-However, there is an option to keep (\--keep true) the temporary directory if you want it for debugging.
+By default, it cleans up the temporary directory, `MAPRED.PID`.
+However, there is an option to keep (`--keep=true`) the temporary directory if you want it for debugging.
 The current version also supports a nested LLMapReduce call.

-Matlab/Octave Tools {##matlab}
+Matlab/Octave Tools
 -------------------

 ### pMatlab